Top 5 This Week

 What makes Boise one of the fastest-growing cities in the western United States?

 Boise is Idaho’s only city that offers the full range of urban amenities alongside housing costs still significantly below Seattle or Portland — a combination that has made it one of the fastest-growing metros in the country for the past decade.
 The job market spans technology, healthcare, government, finance, and agriculture.
-Boise State University (26,000 students) anchors a nationally competitive business and engineering academic community.
-The Boise River Greenbelt — a 25-mile paved pathway through the city — and the Boise Foothills trail system (190 miles of hiking and mountain biking within the city limits) provide urban outdoor access comparable to the finest in the American West.
+Boise State University (28,519 students) anchors a nationally competitive business and engineering academic community.
+The Boise River Greenbelt — a roughly 25-mile paved pathway along the river — and the Boise Foothills trail system (190 miles of hiking and mountain biking within the city limits) provide urban outdoor access comparable to the finest in the American West.
 The North End neighborhood (tree-lined Craftsman bungalows, Hyde Park commercial street) and the Basque Block (downtown hub of the largest Basque diaspora community in North America, with authentic restaurants, a cultural center, and a frontón handball court) give Boise genuine cultural distinctiveness.

 What does Coeur d’Alene offer as a place to live in northern Idaho?

 Coeur d’Alene offers a quality of life built around Lake Coeur d’Alene — a glacially carved lake 25 miles long with 109 miles of shoreline — combined with a walkable lakefront downtown, excellent outdoor recreation (lake activities, nearby ski areas, the 73-mile Trail of the Coeur d’Alenes paved cycling rail-trail), and a regional economy in healthcare, retail, real estate, and resort hospitality.
-The city of 55,000 has attracted significant migration from the Seattle and Portland areas, drawn by housing costs still below Pacific Northwest markets and by what many describe as a more traditional community culture.
+The city of about 58,000 has attracted significant migration from the Seattle and Portland areas, drawn by housing costs still below Pacific Northwest markets and by what many describe as a more traditional community culture.
 Lakefront neighborhoods command $500,000–$800,000; the Post Falls area west of the city provides more affordable family housing at $280,000–$380,000.
 The nearby town of Wallace — entirely listed on the National Register of Historic Places — preserves intact Victorian silver-boom architecture from the 1880s–1910s.

 What does Twin Falls offer and why is it Idaho’s most underrated city?